rimmderes/EventsCalenderProject/README.md

  ### ***USERS***

 **5. To use GET USERS functions:**
-- Select **GET** mapping and enter the URL for commands 'GET all users' / 'GET user by id' listed in the users command table above to get all users or individual users via id.
+- Select **GET** mapping and enter the URL for commands 'GET all users' / 'GET user by user id' listed in the users command table above to get all users or individual users via id.
 <br />

 **6. To use POST USERS function:**